The Future of Bible Study Is Here: See What’s New in Logos

 Steven Wedgeworth

 Steven Wedgeworth is the rector of Christ Church Anglican in South Bend, IN.
-He has written for Desiring God Ministries, the Gospel Coalition, the Council for Biblical Manhood and Womanhood, and Mere Orthodoxy; he served as a founding board member of the Davenant Institute.
-Steven is married and has three children.
+He has written for Desiring God, The Gospel Coalition, The Council for Biblical Manhood and Womanhood, The Anglican Way, and Mere Orthodoxy; he served as a founding board member of the Davenant Institute.
+Steven also recently contributed an essay on concupiscence in the new book Ruined Sinners to Reclaim (Crossway).
+Steven is married and has four children.

 View all articles